po1sigala/live/01-Class-Content/06-Server-Side-APIs/02-Homework/README.md

 * Application user interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the homework instructions.
+* Application resembles the mock-up functionality provided in the Challenge instructions.

 ### Repository Quality: 13%